USWNT's Megan Rapinoe: Warriors Draymond Green 'Showed Your Whole A--' With Comments On Women's Sports

 — Draymond Green (@Money23Green) March 27, 2021

 I can go on and on but would love to help drive these discussions with y’all.
 Lastly, if the goal is to become as big as the NBA, you have to push NBA like things.
 DT said Paige is the best player in basketball already.
-Why is there no discussion about her leaving this year?READ MORE: KPIX 5 Reporter, Guard Pepper-Sprayed During Attempted Robbery In SF Golden Gate Park
+Why is there no discussion about her leaving this year?READ MORE: 'Vaccine Passports' Being Looked At For More Than Just Travel

 — Draymond Green (@Money23Green) March 27, 2021